Mortgage Refinancing Offers a Wide Variety of Benefits

 If you’re looking for ways to streamline your efforts to pay off high-interest debt on credit cards or personal loans, a cash-out refinance could be the right move.

 A cash-out refinance is a wise option to consider for debt consolidation mortgage refinancing.
 This type of refi loan allows you to make fixed payments over a set period instead of paying a monthly revolving credit card bill.
 Although cash-out refinancing does increase your mortgage by the amount of the other debt you are looking to pay off.
 But your mortgage interest rate is likely lower than those you’re currently paying on your other debts.
+If you need help to decide if debt consolidation is right for you, try our debt consolidation calculator to help you figure out the right move for your financial situation.

 Switch to a Different Type of Loan